quicoli/WPF-AutoComplete-TextBox/README.md

 3. Removed VB.NET stuff from original solution.
 4. Added a new demo showcasing the new capabilities
 5. Added a custom style in the new demo, turning on validation messages
+6. Added property MaxPopupHeight.
+Setting this property, will limit the popup height to the size you wish.

 ### The Demo WpfControls.Demo